You Just Believe That It Will

 Sometimes it starts at 18.

-With responsibility you never planned for.
+With responsibility you didn’t plan for.

 With a dream that quietly changed shape.